MRZ code extraction from visa and passport documents using convolutional neural networks: Conclusion

 \section{Conclusion}

 In this work, we presented MRZNet, a framework specifically designed for localizing and recognizing the MRZ text in passport and visa images.
 A novel two stage model process is adopted so that MRZNet can handle passport/visa images of varies sizes from high resolution images.
-We modified EAST \cite{zhou2017}, a scene text detector, with a recognition branch for recognizing MRZ text.
+We proposed MRZSpotter, an end-to-end network for detecting and recognizing MRZ text.
 By stacking multiple layers of ASPP, we increased the receptive field of the model and improved the MRZ text recognition accuracy.
-Experiment evaluation demonstrated the effectiveness of our approach.
-Possible future research include: 1) add a dewarp component to the framework to make the pipeline works even for passport images that are warped and the text lines are hence curved; 2) modify the architecture for single character level bounding box detection and recognition for further improving the robustness of the pipeline.
+Experiment evaluation demonstrated the effectiveness of our approach compared with existing state-of-the-art models.
+Possible future research directions could include: 1) adding a dewarp component to the framework to make the pipeline robust to passport images that are warped with curved text lines; 2) modifying the architecture for single character level bounding box detection and recognition in order to further improve the overall robustness of the pipeline; 3) evaluating the performance of our models on passport/visa having MRZ region soiled by smoke, water/mud, ink or other artifacts.